Rosalia Graf: Life

-Slightly more than ten weeks after the leafleting incident, on 15 July 1942, Johann and Rosalia Graf were arreste on "suspicion of preparing high reason".
-Their details were recorded, they were photographed and they were interrogated by the Veinna Gestapo.
+Slightly more than ten weeks after the leafleting incident, on 15 July 1942, Johann and Rosalia Graf were arrested on "suspicion of preparing high reason".
+Their details were recorded, they were photographed and they were interrogated by the Vienna Gestapo.
 The senior state prosecutor brought charges against them at the special People's Court on 22 December 1943.
 Following conviction, they were sentenced to death on 14 April 1944, found guilty of "preparing high treason and advantaging the enemy".
 Others sentenced to death by the People's Court at the same hearing included Emilie Tolnay and Therese Dworak, whom the authorities had also identified (correctly) as anti-government resistance activists with communist beliefs.
 (Emilie's husband, Anton Tolnay received a ten-year jail term (but was released a year later when the régime collapsed).

 On 21 June 1944 Johann and Rosalia Graf were led to the killing table in the execution department of the Vienna district court complex where they were executed on the guillotine within a few minutes of one another.
 They were included in a batch of 16 execution victims killed (some sources use the word "murdered") by the Hitler state on that occasion.
 Others included their co-accused, Therese Dworak and the brothers Johann and Josef Knize.
 Emilie Tolnay underwent the same fate a few days later, on 5 July 1944.